 Collaborative lawyers are generally members of the International Academy of Collaborative Professionals (“IACP”).
 They are trained in both mediation and collaborative practice.

-In most areas, only a limited numbers of attorneys are members of the IACP.
+In most areas, only limited numbers of attorneys are members of the IACP.

-Parties also get the assistance of professionals such as, a divorce coach, financial neutral and a child custody professional.
+Parties also get the assistance of professionals such as a divorce coach, financial neutral, and child custody professional.
 These professionals help the parties reach different solutions to conclude a settlement.